neoyipeng2018/turbo-potato/README.md

 # Turbo Potato's scattered thoughts

-Experiment to learn about git/nbdev and spill some words to make memories - probably will write about books, films, careers, philosophy, ideas.
+Experiment to learn about git/nbdev and spill some words to make memories - probably will write about books, film, career, philosophy, life and other ideas.

 For ML stuff, check out my linkedin or medium articles.